 Instawork launches Instacore wearable robot-data rig

-Business Insider got a first look at Instacore, a wearable camera system from Instawork that Business Insider reports includes five cameras mounted on the head, chest, and wrists plus a compute backpack built to last an eight-hour shift.
-Business Insider reports the unit is intended for Instawork "Pros" to record on-the-job tasks, from chopping vegetables to stocking shelves, so footage can be used by companies and research labs training robots.
-Business Insider reports Instawork has raised more than $150 million from investors including Benchmark, Greylock, and Spark Capital, and that the company has about 10 million Pros on its platform.
-Business Insider reports Instawork declined to name customers but said it is working with leading research labs.
+Business Insider got a first look at Instacore, a wearable data-collection rig from gig-work marketplace Instawork designed to capture real-world video for training robots.
+Business Insider reports the system uses five cameras mounted on the head, chest, and wrists, paired with a compute backpack built to last an eight-hour shift.
+Instawork's Robotics Lab says the rig lets its workers, or 'Pros,' record on-the-job tasks - from chopping vegetables to stocking shelves - so the footage can train general-purpose robots and physical-AI models.
+Business Insider reports Instawork has raised more than $150 million from investors including Benchmark, Greylock, and Spark Capital, and operates a marketplace of about 10 million Pros.
+The company declined to name customers but said it works with leading research labs.
+Wrist cameras with tracking markers let vision models estimate precise hand position and angle.

 What happened

-Business Insider got the first look at Instacore, a wearable data-collection rig from Instawork, Business Insider reports.
+Business Insider got the first look at Instacore, a wearable data-collection rig from Instawork, the gig-work marketplace.
 The unit, as described by Business Insider, uses five cameras mounted on the head, chest, and wrists and connects to a compute backpack sized for an eight-hour shift.
-Business Insider reports the system is designed for Instawork "Pros" to record themselves performing real-world tasks, with footage intended for companies and research labs training robots.
-Business Insider reports Instawork has raised more than $150 million from investors including Benchmark, Greylock, and Spark Capital, and that the company operates a marketplace of about 10 million Pros.
-Business Insider reports Instawork declined to name customers but said it is working with leading research labs.
+The system is designed for Instawork "Pros" to record themselves performing real-world tasks, with footage intended for companies and research labs training robots.
+Business Insider reports Instawork has raised more than $150 million from investors including Benchmark, Greylock, and Spark Capital, and operates a marketplace of about 10 million Pros.
+Business Insider reports Instawork declined to name customers but said it works with leading research labs.

 Technical details